Deep thermalization under charge-conserving quantum dynamics: Analytical results

 i.e., a maximally mixed state of fixed charge.
-The Scrooge ensemble $\mathcal{E}_{\rm Scrooge}[\bar{\rho}_{A,p}(Q_B)]$ is hence simply the Haar measure on the charge sector $Q_A = Q_0 - Q_B$.
-The GSE then returns the direct sum of Haar measures across charge sectors weighted according to $\pi_p(Q_B) = \pi(Q_B|Q_0)$, in agreement with the rigorous results of Sec.~\ref{sec:rmt}.
+We see that each value of the charge $Q_B = \sum_i \nu_i$ defines a distinct equivalence class $[\nu]$.
+The Scrooge ensemble $\mathcal{E}_{\rm Scrooge}[\rho_\nu]$ is hence simply the Haar measure on the charge sector $Q_A = Q_0 - Q_B(\nu) $.
+The GSE then returns the direct sum of Haar measures across charge sectors weighted according to